uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/sparse_linear_algebra.inc.rst

    Algebra routines using SYCL.

-   :ref:`onemkl_spblas` provides basic operations on sparse vectors and matrices, and separates them into three stages: query of the external workspace size, optimization stage and execution.
+   :ref:`onemkl_spblas` provides basic operations on sparse vectors and matrices.
+Most operations are split into three stages: query of the external workspace size, optimization stage and execution.
 For a given configuration, the first two stages would typically be called once for a set of input arguments and the execution stage may be called multiple times.
 During the